Gender, race,inequality, intersections of inequalities, intimate partner violence, incarceration, families

 My current research is focused on Gender Based Violence in the family as well as in social institutions, including the military, prisons, the Catholic Church, fraternities and Sports.
 My research is grounded in intersectional theory, with an explicit focus on race, class, gender, and sexuality.

-Gender, Power and Violence (Rowman and Littlefield, 2016)
+Gender, Power and Violence (Forthcoming)

 The Social Dynamics of Family Violence (Westview, 2016)

 Cultural Contradictions in the South (Mississippi Quarterly, 2011)